Best Employer of Record in Thailand: Top EORs of 2026

 Termination is where things get expensive if you're not careful.
 Thai law requires 30 days' written notice and severance pay for any termination without just cause, and severance kicks in after just 120 days of service.
 Courts take unfair dismissal seriously, and reinstatement is a real outcome if you can't prove cause.
 An EOR carries that statutory liability, so you're not exposed if a hire doesn't work out.

 Contracts add another layer.
-Fixed-term contracts can't run past two years without triggering severance obligations, and probation is capped at 119 days.
+Fixed-term contracts trigger severance obligations once they run past two years, and probation is capped at 119 days.
 If you miss the day-120 cutoff during probation, full protections apply.
 An EOR that knows these rules keeps you on the right side of them automatically.
 For a full breakdown of labor laws, payroll, and benefits, read our Thailand hiring guide.

 How to evaluate an EOR for Thailand